The Primal versus the Dual Ising Model: Introduction

 \section{Introduction}

-In this paper, we relate some properties of the Forney factor graph (FFG)~\cite{Forney:01} representation of the Ising model in the primal and in the dual domains to pertinent results in algebraic graph theory.
-The focus is on ferromagnetic Ising models with arbitrary topology and with pairwise (nearest-neighbor) interactions between the variables / particles.
+We relate some properties of the normal/Forney factor graph (NFG)~\cite{Forney:01} representation of the Ising model~\cite{Cipra:87,Baxter07} in the primal and in the dual domains to pertinent results in algebraic graph theory.
+The focus is on Ising models with arbitrary topology, with pairwise (nearest-neighbor) interactions, and without an external magnetic field.

-Here, the FFG is a finite connected graph \mbox{$G=(V,E)$}, where $V$ is the set of vertices and $E$ the set of edges.
+Here, the NFG is a simple, finite, and connected graph \mbox{$G=(V,E)$}, where $V$ is the set of vertices and $E$ the set of edges.
 In our analysis, we use partitionings of $G$ into \mbox{$G = T \cup \overbar T$}, where $T$ is a spanning tree and $\overbar T$ is the corresponding cospanning tree.
 The edges of $T$ are called the \emph{branches} and the edges of $\overbar T$ are called the \emph{chords} of $G$ with respect to $T$, or simply the chords of $T$.
 Since $G$ is connected, $|E| \ge |V| - 1$ and

 where $|\cdot|$ denotes the cardinality of a set.